bartificer/programming-by-stealth/docs/pbs35.md

 As usual, I’ve created a ZIP file with the files for this instalment, including a sample HTML page that demonstrates text input in action, and the files that make up the starting point for this instalment’s challenge which you can [download here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/05/pbs35.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs35.zip).

-# Matching Postcast Episode 487
+# Matching Podcast Episode 487

 Listen Along: Chit Chat Accross the Pond Episode 487